greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 :   Column compression settings are inherited from the table level to the partition level to the subpartition level.
 The lowest-level settings have priority.

-:   The `column_level_storage_directive` parameter specifies a column along with its storage directive.
+:   The `column_reference_storage_directive` parameter specifies a column along with its storage directive.

 For more information on storage directives, see [Adding Column Level Compression](../../admin_guide-ddl-ddl-storage.html#adding-column-level-compression).